-iOS 12 beta 3 added a great new feature in the Photos app.
+iOS 12 adds a great new feature in the Photos app.
 Now, when you share a photo, you can choose to copy a link to that photo, and share that instead.
 This is a lot like sharing a file from Dropbox.
 You can even copy a link to a whole slew of files and share them by sending a single URL.

 Shared photos are stored in iCloud, and the link is accessible to anyone that has it, for up to a month.
 Let’s see how it works.

 To try this out, head over to the Photos app, and pick a photo you want to share.
 Select it, or open it, and tap on the share arrow as usual.
 There’s a new option in the row of black-and-white icons at the bottom: Copy Link.
 Tap this to generate a link to the photo or photos you have selected.